Thomas Ascol: Biography

-Ascol serves as the president of Founders Ministries and the Institute of Public Theology.
-He has edited the Founders Journal, and has been a regular contributor to TableTalk, the monthly magazine of Ligonier Ministries.
-Ascol regularly preaches and lectures at various conferences throughout the United States and other countries.
-He also hosts a weekly podcast called The Sword & The Trowel.
+Ascol is the president of Founders Ministries and the Institute of Public Theology as well as Chancellor and acting President of Founders Seminary.
+He is the founding editor of the Founders Journal (now edited by Tom Nettles), and has been a regular contributor to TableTalk, the monthly magazine of Ligonier Ministries.
+He has published hundreds of articles in dozens of journals and periodicals around the world.
+Ascol regularly preaches and lectures at various conferences throughout the United States and other countries, and hosts a weekly podcast called The Sword & The Trowel.

 Involvement in public theology

-Proposal to prosecute women who get abortions for murder
+Position on abortion

-Ascol believes that any woman who gets an abortion should be prosecuted for murder and face jail time, regardless of circumstances.
+Ascol believes that abortion is homicide, and is in favor of equal protection under the law for unborn children.